-Eva Sopher is the first known cultural entrepreneur in southern Brazil.
-Considered part of the history of theater-related cultural activities in Brazil and elsewhere, she has worked in this field for over forty years in Porto Alegre, Rio Grande do Sul.
+Eva Sopher was the first known cultural entrepreneur in southern Brazil.
+Considered part of the history of theater-related cultural activities in Brazil and elsewhere, she worked in this field for over forty years in Porto Alegre, Rio Grande do Sul.

 Eva Sopher’s success at PROARTE led to an invitation from the State Government to renovate Teatro São Pedro, a task that took nine years.
 For a while she combined her activities at PROARTE with the theater, but eventually, overwhelmed with work, she chose the latter.

-Inaugurated in 1858, the Theater had already undergone renovations superposing architectural styles, but was again very rundown.
-Its reopening in 1984 was an event that Sopher considers the most significant in her life.
-The Theater is still under her management and she intends to build a large annex with a cultural center.
+Inaugurated in 1858, the São Pedro Theater had already undergone renovations superposing architectural styles but was again very rundown.
+Its reopening in 1984 was an event that Sopher considered the most significant in her life.
+The theater remained under her management for 41 years, until her death in 2018 at the age of 94.

-The interest of the local and national magazines and newspapers in Eva herself as well as in her cultural activities demonstrates how important her work is not only for Porto Alegre but also for the entire country.
+The interest of the local and national magazines and newspapers in Sopher herself as well as in her cultural activities demonstrates how important her work was not only for Porto Alegre but also for the entire country.

-In testimonies and interviews, Eva Sopher refers to significant moments in her life.
-A major issue is her dual identity.
+In testimonies and interviews, Eva Sopher referred to significant moments in her life.
+A major issue was her dual identity.
 Banned from Germany, she planted new roots in the country that received her.
-She feels uncomfortable at being considered German and sees herself as a Brazilian and Jew.
+She felt uncomfortable at being considered German and saw herself as a Brazilian and Jew.
 In 1971 she received the title of honorary citizen of the city of Porto Alegre, which confirmed her choice of a new nationality.